writefreely/documentation/writer/following.md

 # Following a Blog

-Writefreely has built in ways to make it easier for people to follow your blog.
+WriteFreely has built in ways to make it easier for people to follow your blog.

 ## RSS